cloudify-cosmo/docs.getcloudify.org/content/manager/high-availability-clusters.md

 {{< /gsHighlight >}}

 {{% gsNote title="Note" %}}
-`--cluster-host-ip` must be an IP that is visible by other Managers in the cluster.
+The cluster nodes will try to contact the new node using the IP passed to them by the CLI.
+By default, this is the IP that is the CLI profile name.
+Often this is not desirable, because the CLI might be using an external IP, while it is preferred for the cluster to be using a private network.
+In that case, use the `--cluster-host-ip` parameter, which must be an IP that is visible by other Managers in the cluster.
+Hostnames are not supported in `--cluster-host-ip`.
 {{% /gsNote %}}